chanzer0/media-server-trivia/README.md

 Ensure that `PLEX_BASE_URL`, `PLEX_TOKEN`, `HOST_PORT`, `TMDB_API_KEY`, and `MEDIA_PATH` are set in your environment or an `.env` file before starting the stack.
 The web interface will be available on `http://localhost:${HOST_PORT}`.
 By default this is `5054`.

-**Important for Frame Color Challenge:** The application needs access to your media files for video frame analysis.
-Setup varies by platform:
+**Important for Framed Game:** The application needs direct access to your video files for frame extraction.
+Media access setup varies by platform:

 ### Unraid Setup (Recommended Method)